 Hey, Rally community!
 Before you leave 2022 in the rearview mirror, consider that it might be when you did some of your best work in Recruitment Marketing and employer branding.
 So I want to help you get recognized for the impact you’re making on recruiting by encouraging you to submit your work in the 2023 Rally® Awards competition.

-Since the final entry deadline is approaching on February 15, I thought it would be helpful to find out what made last year’s winners stand out.
-So I decided to take a trip down memory lane and look back at all of the amazing 2020 Rally Awards submissions.
+Since the Early Bird deadline is approaching on January 31, I thought it would be helpful to find out what made past winners stand out.
+So I decided to take a trip down memory lane and look back at all of the amazing Rally Awards submissions from 2020, 2021 and 2022.
 I had so much fun re-reading all of the entries — it was truly a joy to see the incredible work that this community has accomplished to advance the field of Recruitment Marketing!

-While reading through last year’s submissions, I noticed that many of the winning entries had a few things in common.
+While reading through past submissions, I noticed that many of the winning entries had a few things in common.
 Here’s what I discovered, and I hope this helps you craft a winning entry this year!

 What Rally Award winners have in common

 1. Rally Award winners come from all team sizes, even a team of one

 I’ve heard some practitioners say, “I think we did really good work last year, but we’re not a big brand, so I don’t think we have a chance at winning.”
 And I’m here to debunk that myth once and for all!